 Corrected entry: When Bond enters the London Underground station, a ginger man is visible behind him.
-Shot cuts and he is instantly nowhere to be seen.
+The shot cuts and he is instantly nowhere to be seen.
 Not even seen in the following shot where the camera is in front of Bond.

 Correction: Bond moves to the center of the crowd - the red-headed man you're referring to is still against the wall and is still visible when the camera is facing Bond (behind the older man with the bag strap on his shoulder).

 Corrected entry: The first shot after the opening titles shows a dark blue night time sky.
 Shot cuts to inside M's office and the dark blue sky is now a pitch black sky.

 Correction: Inside the office, the sky is definitely not pitch black.
 It is darker, but this is because we are now looking at the sky through the windows.
 Coupled with the lamp light, it makes it seem darker outside (but this is something that happens in real life).